Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Insert the Sophos Firewall's IP address and click OK.

-Once you click Finish, the Connection Request Policy should look like this.
+Once you click Finish, the Connection Request Policy will look like this:

-We also need a Network Policy for connectivity testing between Sophos Firewall and the NPS, go to NPS (Local) > Policies > Network Policies and right-click to select New.
+We also need a Network Policy for connectivity testing between the Sophos Firewall and the NPS.
+To access this policy, go to NPS (Local) > Policies > Network Policies and right-click to select New.

 Insert the Sophos Firewall's IP address and click OK.